Alexandre-Fernandez/astro-i18n/astro-i18n/README.md

 pages: string[]
 ```

 An array of all the available pages.
+At the moment it only detects pages for which you have a translation (even if it's empty).

 ### `astroI18n.page`